SeriouslyInc/tylertate/blog/_posts/2015-10-01-naming-startups-choosing-a-company-name.markdown

 > “If you have a US startup called X and you don’t have x.com, you should probably change your name.”

 This is an oversimplification.
-Whether a domain ends in .com is just one of several important characteristics to consider in naming a company. _When_ to go .com is the more important question.
+Whether a domain ends in .com is just one of several important characteristics to consider in naming a startup. _When_ (and when not to) splurge on a .com is the better question.

 If you’ve ever named a company, I’m sure you can testify that it takes research, imagination, and an open mind.
 I recently went on that journey myself, and learned several things along the way: like some of the criteria to consider, how to use those criteria to effectively evaluate names, and when it’s worth going .com.
 Here’s how the story unfolded for me.